 No one wants to walk out to the garden and see disease spots on their tomato plants.
 Unfortunately, tomato plant diseases can infect plants being grown by the most experienced gardeners as well as novices.
 But what, exactly, are you dealing with?
 Read on about the three diseases that could be causing spotty leaves on tomato plants.

-If you are dealing with Early Blight, the tomato leaves will have one or two spots per leaf, approximately ¼ to ½ inch in diameter.
+Early blight begins on the lower branches of a tomato plant.
+Foliage will exhibit one or two spots per leaf, approximately 1/4 to 1/2 inch in diameter.
+Eventually, the spots grow larger and run together.
 Spots have tan centers with concentric rings in them and yellow halos around the edges.
-The stems will develop dark, sunken cankers at or above the soil line, and the fruit will start to show dark, sunken spots on the stem end of fruits.
+The stems will develop dark, sunken cankers at or above the soil line, and some fruit will start to show dark, sunken spots on the stem end of fruits.

 There is no treatment for early blight.
-Once you discover it in your garden, the best course of action is to pull up and dispose of the plants in the trash -- do not compost or burn blighted plants.
+Once you discover it on a plant, the best course of action is to remove infected branches immediately.
+You can still harvest unaffected fruit and the plant should continue to grow and blossom.
+Remember to sanitize your pruners when you have finished removing infected branches.
+If the disease overruns the plant, pull up and dispose of the plants in the trash—do not compost or burn blighted plants.
 Next year, plant your tomatoes in a different area of the garden.

-Septoria leaf spot is aptly named, because the primary symptom of the disease is that numerous brown spots appear on the leaves, approximately 1/16 to 1/8 inch in diameter.
+Septoria leaf spot is aptly named because the primary symptom of the disease are the numerous brown spots that appear on the leaves, approximately 1/16 to 1/8 inch in diameter.
 The spots lack a yellow halo, and, upon close inspection, have black specks in the center.
-Unlike the above two blights, there is no stem or fruit damage if you are dealing with Septoria.
+Unlike early and late blights, there is no stem or fruit damage.

-If your tomatoes are infected, they will keep producing fruit.
-Simply keep removing infected foliage as you see it, disinfecting your pruning tools when moving from plant to plant.
-Plant your tomatoes in a different part of the garden next year.
+If your tomatoes are infected, they will continue to produce fruit.
+Remove infected foliage immediately and disinfect your pruning tools when working from plant to plant.